Google Data Studio offers everything a marketer dreams of in an executive dashboard.

 Remember, it pays off to have thought about this beforehand.

-You’ll have to authorize Analytics to be used and choose which account you’d like to pull from.
+You’ll have to allow Analytics to be used and choose which account you’d like to pull from.

 Next, choose your Account, Property, and View.